brybarrett/Harry-Yates/README.md

 Hi, I'm Harry

-Frontend Developer
-Focused on learning Js, TS & React
-Creating user-friendly web experiences
+Frontend Developer, focused on learning Js, TS & React, Creating user-friendly web experiences

 <!-- WEATHER_START -->

-Based in Stockholm where the temperature is -9.2°C, a gentle mist is enveloping the surroundings, creating a serene atmosphere.
+Based in Belgium where the temperature is -9.23°C, a gentle mist is enveloping the surroundings, creating a serene atmosphere.

 <!-- WEATHER_END -->